Bankruptcy Filing in Georgia: Extending Time for Filing Discharge Objections

 Movant’s request is based solely on the desire to conduct additional discovery that it could have started 77 days ago.
 Paragraph 6 of Movant’s Motion states “this fast approaching deadline makes it increasingly difficult, and in fact unrealistic, for Movant to proceed with the three Rule 2004 examinations, conduct additional discovery as needed (e.g., requests for production), and be in a position to make an informed decision on a potential discharge objection on or before May 10, 2013.
 Rather than use the time allotted under the law, Movant cries about its inability to conduct discovery and adopts the “just because I ask” attitude discouraged by the court in Miles.

-Movant’s failure to properly conduct an investigation under the law is no reason to allow an extension of time to file any objections to the dischargeability of the Debtor’s debts.
+Movant’s failure to properly conduct an investigation under the law is no reason to allow an extension of time to file any objections to the discharge of this bankruptcy filing in Georgia of the debtor’s debts.
 Debtor is entitled to obtain the timely resolution of all discharge matters and the prompt administration of her case, and Debtor should not be punished for Movant’s shortcomings.

 Charles is absolutely a brilliant attorney!
 He is a critical thinker and determined problem solver.
 He is very accessible, even via text.
 If he is in court, his ability to multi-task, you can feel safe and secure in knowing he is handling any issues or concerns.
 I entrust him with my future, he is a uniquely talented attorney who always challenges himself to achieve the absolute best outcome for his clients.